 Chambers applies an equality code in relation to all of its activities, and opposes discrimination on the basis of, inter alia, sex, race, disability, religion, age or sexuality.
 A compilation of our Diversity Data is available upon request from the Diversity Data Officer via firstname.lastname@example.org .

 Chambers are approved as an external course provider by The Law Society (SRA) to provide continuing professional development (CPD) training in our specialist areas.
-Members of Chambers regularly train solicitors, law centres and other professional bodies in specialist areas of law.
+Members of Chambers regularly train solicitors and other legal professionals in specialist areas of law.

 Chambers is proud to make client care the cornerstone of its practice.
-The standards charter sets out the procedures we have implemented to that end.
+The Service Standards and Contractual Terms information page sets out the procedures we have implemented to that end:

 Until recently, it was not possible for members of the public to go to a barrister directly.
 They needed to use a solicitor, or some other recognised form of access.
 However, following changes in the rules, members of the public seeking legal advice or representation can now instruct a barrister directly without the need to instruct a solicitor first.

-Several members of Chambers are able to provide advice and representation directly to instructing clients in immigration matters.
+Several members of Chambers are now able to provide advice and representation directly to instructing clients in some of our areas of specialisation.